berlinplan/berlinplan.github.io/readme.md

 > While Kant's Golden Rule forbids torture, Consequentialism considers it ethical if the result is favorable.
 Psychopaths often justify their actions by claiming that the outcome will be good.

 > Religious and political psychopaths suggest seek moral justification from leaders or judges.

+#### How an app solve the torture Dilemma for the first time in human history?

 It is moraly wrong to torture if the society refuse any Kind of torture.